George T. Kurubo: Career

 Kurubo was promoted second lieutenant and then platoon commander in 1956.
-Between 1957 and 1965, her served in various command positions.
+Between 1957 and 1965, he served in various command positions.
 In 1964, he moved from Lt-Col in the Army to the newly formed Nigerian Air Force in 1964.
 In January 1966, he became the first indigenous Air Force Chief.

 An Easterner, he did not go with the Igbo-led secession because he was from Rivers State which was carved out of the Eastern Region at the outbreak of the Nigerian Civil War.
 Serving as the Eastern commander of logistics, Kurubo defected from Biafra to the Federal Government.

 From January–July 1966, Kurubo served as a member of the Supreme Military Council, and as a member of the Federal Executive Council.

 On 12 August 1967, he was appointed Nigeria's Ambassador to the Soviet Union, where he stayed until 1973.
 In 1970, he was promoted to Brigadier General.

-From until 1975, Kurubo served as Nigeria's ambassador to Iran, also accredited to Ankara.
+From 28 December 1974 until 1975, Kurubo served as Nigeria's ambassador to Iran, also accredited to Ankara.